 Human Services Concentration Goals

-providing an opportunity to apply concepts and ideas learned in the classroom to a work setting.
+- Add an experiential dimension to the academic program by providing an opportunity to apply concepts and ideas learned in the classroom to a work setting.

 Molly Brown, PhD

 Phone: (773) 325-7148